 As early as the 1980s, we were starting to continuously reduce and avoid the use of solvents and plasticisers.
 This is a continuous process to optimise the environmental compatibility and health protection of our products.
-Highperformance products from Sto, such as dispersion silicate primers for interior and exterior use, meet the highest technical requirements.
+High-performance products from Sto, such as dispersion silicate primers for interior and exterior use, meet the highest technical requirements.
 They are also free of solvents and plasticisers, as well as being low in emissions and preservatives.
 Since 2010, for example, we have been using exclusively encapsulated biocides as film protection agents in our facade coatings.
 This means less biocide use, combined with a longer duration of action at the same time.
 Alternatively, in combination with intelligent facade coatings, we offer complete solutions that do not require biocides at all.
-These biomimetic products have been awarded the 'Blue Angel' for environmentally friendly thermal protection.
+These biomimetic products have been awarded the "Blue Angel" for environmentally friendly thermal protection.
 In addition, we cooperate with research institutes to further investigate the possible environmental pollution and water pollution caused by biocides, and to reduce potential hazards.
+A large part of our product range meets the highest quality levels of the requirements regarding hazardous materials and harmful substances for building products specified by the DGNB (German Sustainable Building Council).
+We use the biomimetic principle and do not use film protection agents.
+Sto facade paints are based on the principle of the fog-basking beetle from the Namib desert in Africa, ensuring that dew and fog simply run off in no time, and the surface remains dry, clean, and free of algae.
+Additional intelligent technologies protect the facade from fading or getting too warm in the sun.